Skip to Content

 Step 1 – Apply for EDO Designation

 An entity seeking to apply for tax credits must first be designated as a Local Economic Development Organization (LEDO) or a Statewide Economic Development Organization (SEDO) by Innovate Alabama.
-This is done by submitting a form to Innovate Alabama requesting to be designated as EDO, as those terms are defined in the Alabama Code.
+This is done by submitting a form to Innovate Alabama requesting to be designated as an Economic Development Organization (EDO), as those terms are defined in the Alabama Code.

 EDO Eligibility